sosweetham/sosweetham/README.md

 # 👋 Hi, I’m @sosweetham

-- 👀 I’m interested in web-development
+- 👀 I’m interested in p2p networking
-- 🌱 I’m currently learning svelte
+- 🌱 I’m currently learning rust

 <!---
 sosweetham/sosweetham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.